texastribune/tt-docker-base/README.md

     1. Or do whatever node/yarn things you people do ;-)
 1. If you modify either `Dockerfile.base` or `Dockerfile.dev`:
     1. run `make prepare` after
-1. Bump the version in [VERSION file](VERSION)
+1. Run `make base` or `make dev` depending on what changed.
+This will create and tag an image locally based on the name of the git branch.
+So if your branch is `upgrade-drf` the Docker image name will be `texastribune/base:upgrade-drf`.
+You don't need to wait for Docker Hub to build the image to test with it locally.
-1. Commit and push your changes to master.
+1. Commit your changes to that branch.
-1. Tag and push a new tag with `make tag`.
+1. Push your branch.
+Docker Hub will build the image with the same name as the previous step.
+You can use this image name in the PR you create in the `texasribune` repo.
+1. After the related `texastribune` PR is complete and approved merge this branch to master.
+Delete the branch.
+1. Immediately bump the version in the [VERSION file](VERSION), commit and tag: `make tag`.
+There should be as little gap as possible between this step and the previous one so as to avoid conflicts with other commiters.
+1. Change your related `texastribune` PR to use the tag instead of the branch name.
+See the `texastribune` README for the locations to change the version.
+1. **Make sure Docker Hub has built the image with the tag before deploying the `texastribune` PR**.
+In an emergency you can leave in the branch name -- the image should already be built by Docker Hub and it won't go away even when the branch is deleted.
+1. Merge and deploy the related `texastribune` PR.
+1. Your work is done.
 1. If you're merging Dependabot PRs:
-    1. merge the PR (maybe merge multiple ones to batch them)
+    1. merge the PR (maybe merge multiple ones to batch them) - these will be merged to the `dependencies` branch; not master
-    1. `git checkout master; git merge dependencies`
+    1. Create your own branch off `master` and merge `dependencies` into it: `git checkout -b my-fancy-branch; git merge dependencies`
-    1. Bump the version in [VERSION file](VERSION)
-    1. Commit and tag it `make tag`
-1. Update child projects to use this new version
+    1. Resume with the step "Run `make base`..." above.